 Ronald D. French, Ph.D.
-State Small Grains Extension Pathologist, Dept. of Plant Pathology and Microbiology,Texas A&M AgriLife Extension Service, Amarillo, Texas.rdfrench@ag.tamu.edu806-677-5600
+State Small Grains Extension Pathologist and Diagnostician, Dept. of Plant Pathology and Microbiology, Texas A&M AgriLife Extension Service, Amarillo, Texas. rdfench@ag.tamu.edu 806-677-5600

-For many Texas wheat producers, 2011 was not the best year for wheat production.
-This year, yields were better in the Central Texas Blacklands and beyond.
+For many Texas wheat producers, 2013 and 2014 may not have been the best years for wheat production.
+This year, yields may be better, if potential yield increases due to extra moisture is not offset by diseases such as root and crown rots, stripe rust, leaf rust, wheat viruses, insect damage, and other abiotic and biotic factors.
 With extra moisture due to rains, especially after flowering and during seed formation, the wheat head can be susceptible to infection by several fungal pathogens and the diseases that they cause.
 Some of those diseases include Fusarium head blight, sooty molds, Stagonospora glume blotch, and even seed diseases such as black point.

 Some of the fungi that can be found on the glumes and seed can later become a seedling issue when using harvested seed for next years's crop.
-Some fungi, such as Bipolaris, Fusarium, Pythium and Rhizoctonia can later cause seedling damping off or seedling blights, root and crown rots, leaf spots, and diseases that affect the wheat head.
+Some fungi, such as those in the genus Bipolaris, Fusarium, Pythium and Rhizoctonia can later cause seedling damping off or seedling blights, root and crown rots, leaf spots, and diseases that affect the wheat head.
 Figure 1 shows the effect of the fungus Rhizoctonia solani on wheat stands by causing seedling damping off or seedling blight early in the season.
 This fungus causes a root rot which can reduce root size, cause stunting, or even kill younger plants.
 Rhizoctonia root rot is also known as Rhizoctonia bare patch.